A wine labeled “cooking wine” is usually an inferior wine that would not be drunk on its own.

 MANZANILLA – also dry, salty.
 Served cold and often accompany seafood.

 AMONTILLADO – a medium sherry with a very nutty flavor.

-OLOROSO – sweet, full-flavored and dark in color.
+OLOROSO – sweet, full-flavored, and dark in color.
 Aged and more expensive.

 Vermouth has a shelf life of several months and makes a great substitute for white wine in sauces and savory recipes.
-Vermouth adds herbaceous notes to any dish because they are flavored with a complex formula of botanicals, including herbs, spices flowers and seeds.

 Although traditionally used in cocktails, there are several recipes using vermouth as a deglazing agent.

 The alcohol will completely cook away, so it will not be an issue for your family to eat.

 The Marsala is a very important component and makes the gravy in the stew, silky and velvety – great for a cold winter day.